olssonm/ampersand/README.md

 [![Build Status](https://img.shields.io/github/workflow/status/olssonm/ampersand/Run%20tests.svg?style=flat-square&label=tests)](https://github.com/olssonm/ampersand/actions?query=workflow%3A%22Run+tests%22)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)

 Plug-and-play flat file markdown blog tool for your Laravel-project.
-When you want to have an article/blog-section on your site withough the hassle of setting up tables, models or your own flat file-system.
+When you want to have an article or blog-section on your site withough the hassle of setting up tables, models or your own flat file-system.

 Built upon [spatie/sheets](https://github.com/spatie/sheets) to handle the markdown-files and YAML-front matter parsing.

-*Note: This package is built for quick and easy setup and use – don't expect a fully featured CMS.*
+>Note: This package is built for quick and easy setup and use – don't expect a fully featured CMS.

-## Install and configure
+## 🛠 Install and configure

 Require package: